6 min read

 Highlighting rate parity violations on room type level.

-Hoteliers use the analytics tool from any web browser to gain a market overview and make the right pricing decisions when it matters most.
+Hoteliers use the pricing optimization tool from any web browser to gain a market overview and make the right pricing decisions when it matters most.

 Monitoring and improving their position in a competitive landscape is possible with high-quality information on the market, competition, and operations.